-Note that the node you specify in the --host argument must be an active member of the cluster.
-It does not have to be the node identified as the host when the cluster was originally started.
-Also, the deployment file you specify must be the currently active deployment settings for the running database cluster.
+Note that at least one node you specify in the --host argument must be an active member of the cluster.
+It does not have to be one of the nodes identified as the host when the cluster was originally started.

 When you use voltdb start to bring back a server to a running cluster, the node first rejoins the cluster, then retrieves a copy of the database schema and the appropriate data for its partitions from other nodes in the cluster.
 Rejoining the cluster only takes seconds and once this is done and the schema is received, the node can accept and distribute stored procedure requests like any other member.

 However, the new node will not actively participate in the work until a full working copy of its partition data is received.
 While the data is being copied, the cluster separates the rejoin process from the standard transactional workflow, allowing the database to continue operating with a minimal impact to throughput or latency.
 So the database remains available and responsive to client applications throughout the rejoin procedure.